Epyon01P/hasstutorial/README.md

 This guide has been written based on a 32-bit OS.

-Select the drive letter of your SD card as the Storage target.
-Click next.
+Select the drive letter of your SD card as the *Storage* target.
+Click *Next*.

 When prompted to apply custom settings, click *Edit Settings*.
 In the following dialog box, you can configure various settings which will be flashed to the card.
 We will need the following configuration: